mywyau/sprout/README.md

 sprout clean
 ```

-`new` creates a conventional application and one MUnit test.
-Generated state stays under `.sprout/`;
+`new` creates a conventional application and one MUnit test. `sprout lock` writes the dependency lock;
-`clean` removes only that directory and leaves Coursier's global artifact cache intact.
+run it again after intentionally changing `sprout.toml`.
+Generated state stays under `.sprout/`.

-### Package for production
+## Package an application

 Create a self-contained application distribution after choosing a single main class: